 AIGUILLE DU MIDI

-The Aiguille du Midi is also the starting point for the descent of the Vallée Blanche and the Panoramic Mont-Blanc cable car which crosses the Giant Glacier to the Helbronner Point on the Italian side at 3.462 m, and offers breathtaking view of the Aosta Valley and the Piedmont.
+Moreover, the Aiguille du Midi serves as the launching point for the descent of the Vallée Blanche, as well as the Panoramic Mont-Blanc cable car that crosses the Giant Glacier to the Helbronner Point on the Italian side at an altitude of 3,462 meters (11,358 ft), providing breathtaking views of the Aosta Valley and Piedmont.
 The Panoramic Mont-Blanc is a 5-km long gondola that takes you to the Italian side of the Mont Blanc massif.
-Please note that it is closed during winter and that an ID is required.
-Also, it is not included in the Mont-Blanc Unlimited Pass.
+It's important to note that it's closed during winter and that an ID is required.
+Additionally, it is not included in the Mont-Blanc Unlimited Pass.

 - Purchase your ticket well in advance!
-In order not to waste time and to avoid long queues, we suggest you buy your tickets in advance.
-We bought ours directly at the Chamonix Tourist office, we must say it was very convenient!
+To save time and avoid long queues, we recommended that you purchase your tickets well in advance.
+We found it very convenient to buy ours directly at the Chamonix Tourist office.

-- Wake up early!
-We had indeed read on different blog posts that it was sometimes packed, which could result in an awful experience.
-Thus, if you want to avoid queuing, we suggest you arrive as early as possible and try to catch one of the first scheduled cable cars.
+- Consider waking up early!
+As we read on several blog posts, the cable car can get quite crowded, which can be a frustrating experience.
+To avoid queuing, we recommend arriving as early as possible and trying to catch one of the first scheduled cable cars.

 - Make sure to be in good health conditions!
-Though we are not exactly fit people, we are still young and in a relatively good shape.
-Even though, we could feel the effect of the altitude at the top section.
-We were easily breathless just by doing something that we would normally do such as going up a set of stairs.
-Many people also get dizzy or lightheaded with the ascension so take your time to adjust yourself to this different environment.
+Despite being young and in relatively good shape, we still felt the effects of the altitude at the top section.
+Everyday activities such as climbing stairs left us easily breathless.
+It's not uncommon for people to experience dizziness or lightheadedness during the ascent, so take your time to acclimate yourself to the environment.

 HISTORY OF THE AIGUILLE DU MIDI

-As early as 1904, engineers Wilhelm Feldmann and Emil Strub imagined linking Chamonix to the Aiguille du Midi using two funiculars and three sections of "mountain lifts".
-The first cable car was built between 1909 and 1927 and consisted in two sections.
-The first section was opened on 1 July 1924 and was the first passenger cable car in France.
-The second section was opened in 1927 and ended at an altitude of 2.404 m, at the foot of the Aiguille du Midi.
-As the first cable car did not reach the summit, a third section had to be built.
-Construction work began in 1938 but was abandoned in 1947, after WWII, and was replaced by the more direct route we know today.
+In the early 1900s, engineers Wilhelm Feldmann and Emil Strub had a vision of connecting Chamonix to the Aiguille du Midi using funiculars and mountain lifts.
+The first cable car was constructed in two sections between 1909 and 1927, with the second section reaching 2,404 meters at the foot of the Aiguille du Midi.
+But as it didn't reach the summit, a third section had to be built.
+Construction started in 1938 but was halted during WWII and replaced by the more direct route we use today.

 EXPLORING THE AIGUILLE DU MIDI